devuri/wp-members-only-post-type/readme.txt

 == Installation ==

-1. Upload iCEYi Members Only to the /wp-content/plugins/ directory.
+1. Upload to the /wp-content/plugins/ directory.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.
-3. Use the shortcode [membersonly] protected content here [/membersonly] the user must be logged in to view.

 == Frequently Asked Questions ==